 - Equipment and Capital

 - “When Things go Wrong”

 Bloggers will also be asked to put together a brief “Life on the Farm” video to be hosted on the NYFC website.
 (A video camera will be provided for the project.)

 The Bootstrap Coordinator will work with farmers each month on content and editing before posts are published.

 In past years, the Bootstrap series has focused on vegetable growers and mostly farmers’ market and CSA-style operations.
 Many beginning farmers in the US take this route because it allows the newcomer to enter the field with minimal debt and because it is highly scalable.
 We know that there is real interest in dairy among young ad beginning farmers, but because dairy tends to be more capital-intensive and requires extensive training, the idea of starting a new operation can be intimidating to many would-be dairy farmers.

 The 2013 series would like to break down that wall holding back potential new dairy farmers by exploring the intricacies and obstacles of the field.

 How Do I Apply?

 To apply, please submit a short (300-500 words) farmer profile (with pictures!) for your operation.
 This will allow us to learn more about your operation and for you to get a chance to try out writing for us.
 Typically, farmer profiles include an overview of the type and scale of the operation, a brief history of both it and you, the mission or vision driving you, and some thoughts on future plans.
-Submit to Wes at email@example.com.
-Your farmer profile, regardless of selection for the Bootstrap Blog, may be featured as a Farm Profile on the regular daily NYFC blog.
+Submit to Wes at firstname.lastname@example.org.

-If you have any further questions, contact Wes at firstname.lastname@example.org.
+The application period for the three blogger positions is currently open.
+Final decisions will be made in mid-February.
+If you have any further questions, contact Wes at email@example.com.